-Enjoy a meal in the many bars and resaturants where there are so many cullinary options to chose from.
+Enjoy a meal in the many bars and restaurants where there are so many culinary options to choose from.

 There is a great market in Pollensa on Sunday mornings from around 8:30 to 13:30.

-It’s a great place to pick up fresh local produce, breads, cheeses, olives and wines, as well as handicrafts and leathergoods.
+It’s a great place to pick up fresh local produce, bread, cheeses, olives and wines, as well as handicrafts and leather goods.

 On the island in the winter months when there is little happening on North East Mallorca, Pollensa old town on a Sunday is the place to be.